nicrossi/blog/code/content/blog/001-how-to-this-site/index.md

 ---
 title: "How I build this site"
-description: "Leveraging Hugo, Terraform, and AWS to build your site.
-Effortlessly streamline your build and deployment process with AWS CodePipeline for easy maintenance."
+description: "Leveraging Hugo, Terraform, and AWS to build my site.
+Effortlessly streamline the build and deployment process with AWS CodePipeline for easy maintenance."
-summary: ""
+summary: "Leveraging Hugo, Terraform, and AWS to build my personal site"
 date: 2024-03-26T23:24:22-03:00
 lastmod: 2024-03-26T23:24:22-03:00
 draft: false